|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 The book follows Leckie on leave in Melbourne, Australia and return to combat on December 26, 1943 at Cape Glouchester, New Britain.
 Afterward, the 1st Marines have a period of rest and recovery on Pavuvu Island.
 Returning to combat, Lechie participates in the invasion of Peleliu, but is quickly wounded by a nearby blast and evacuated from the battle, ending his frontline service.

-Helmet for My Pillow is a classic, required reading for any student of the Pacific War, because the author participated in every major 1st Marine Division campaign, except Okinawa.
+First published in 1957, Helmet for My Pillow is a classic, required reading for any student of the Pacific War, because the author participated in every major 1st Marine Division campaign aside from Okinawa.

 Review by Justin Taylan